-If the Pension Fund Sub-committee and Pension Board cannot reach joint agreement on any matter the process for resolving any differences between the two bodies is as follows:
+During the year 2021/22 there was no disagreement however, if the Pension Fund Subcommittee and Pension Board cannot reach joint agreement on any matter the process for resolving any differences between the two bodies is as follows:

 - In the first instance, if at least half of the members of the Pension Board agree, then the Pension Board can defer a decision of the Pension Fund Sub-committee for further consideration if any of the defined grounds are met.
 Whilst this process is undertaken the decision of the Pension Fund Sub-committee is still competent. - If there is no agreement after the matter has been referred back to the Pension Fund Sub-committee, the decision of the Pension Fund Sub-committee stands and the difference in view between the Pension Board and the Pension Fund Sub-committee will be published in the form of a joint secretarial report on the Pension Fund website, included in the Pension Fund annual report and notified to the Scottish LGPS Advisory Board, and